ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 **So what should I set it to?**

+The minimal required Baudrate depends on the highest Packet Rate you intend to run.
+The Baudrate should be set to:

-400K (400000bps) Baudrate is the safest setting to use.
-This setting should work on most Radios and TX Modules on 333Hz or lower Packet Rates.
+- 400K (400000bps): for Packet Rates of 250Hz and lower.
+This setting should work on most Radios and TX Modules.
+- 921k (921000bps): for Packet Rates of 500Hz and lower.
+- 1.87M (1870000bps): for Packet Rates F1000 and lower.

 However, there are some exceptions: